ClarifiedSecurity/catapult-customizer/README.md

 ## Files

-- `example.makerc-vars` - When using non-default example.makerc-vars then make sure that it's is also defined in the Catapult Customizer repo because there are helper scripts that will check if your .makerc-vars contains all of the variables from example.makerc-vars.
+- `example.makerc-vars` - When using non-default example.makerc-vars then make sure that it's is also defined in the Catapult Customizer repo because there are helper scripts that will check if your .makerc-vars contains all of the variables based on the example.makerc-vars.

 - `start.yml` - In some rare cases you might want to customize the deployment tree of Catapult.
 For that you can create your own start.yml file and it will be used instead of the default one.
 Refer to the default [start.yml](https://github.com/ClarifiedSecurity/Catapult/blob/main/defaults/start.yml) as an example.